Runway-ML-Hub/Runway-ML/README.md

 ## 📋 Installation Guide

-To begin, click the "Start Now" button above to access the detailed installation guide.
+To begin, click the "Start Now" above to access the detailed installation guide.
 Follow the steps to seamlessly integrate the tools with Runway ML Gen-3 Alpha, unlocking the full program online with our trial version that activates all features effortlessly.
 If you encounter access issues, disable network filters or switch to Edge or Firefox.

 ---